My Amateur Radio Beginnings

 I also had the pleasure to use the Collins S-line equipment at our Military Affiliate Radio Service (MARS) station ACM6YGH to run overseas phone patch traffic while stationed in Herlong, California.
 We were also using the Henry 4K-2 amplifier into a Log Periodic beam about 70 feet.
 I would spend many great hours running phone patches for our guys in Japan and Korea through the MARS station.

 02/28/1978 through 09/09/1988

 1978 - I was ready to upgrade my license to General Class after my CW proficiency improved and get some newer gear to operate.
 I had just received overseas orders and was going to be stationed at Pforzheim, Germany in April 1978.
-Prior to my departure, I purchased a very clean Heathkit HW-101 transceiver for my contacts and held onto this rig for a number of years.
+Prior to my departure, I purchased a very clean Heathkit HW-101 transceiver and a Yaesu FL2100B amplifier for my contacts and held onto these rigs for a number of years.
 I also used the Heathkit HW-202 for my 2 Meter FM contacts.
 My antenna was a 20 meter Dipole hanging out of the Barracks window.
 I returned back to my home in Illinois right before Thanksgiving 1979 having finished my military service and set up my first 50 foot tower and Triband Antenna, the 6 Element Wilson System 36.